EXPLORE THE SHORE STATIONS OF SOUTH GEORGIA

 Shadow also designed and oversaw the manufacture of the computer hardware used to playback these huge data streams in realtime.
 They also oversaw the manufacture of the custom kiosk stands that were built in China.

 App design, production of the short films, and coding were all undertaken in-house as part of the project, along with all project production and management for both the Norwegian and British governments.

-The exhibits are now on permanent display in three museums worldwide - the Fram Polar Expedition Museum in Oslo, the Whaling Museum at Sandefjord, and a special unit designed to withstand the harsh winter conditions at the Grytviken Museum, South Georgia.
+The exhibits are now on permanent display in four museums worldwide - the Fram Polar Expedition Museum in Oslo, the Whaling Museum at Sandefjord, the Historic Dockyard Museum in the Falkland Islands, and a special unit designed to withstand the harsh winter conditions at the Grytviken Museum, South Georgia.

 Shadow was awarded the RTS 2016 for Digital Creativity and nominated for a BIMA 2016 in recognition of its work on the piece.